ncatlab/nlab-content/pages/5090.md

 ##The Dehn Presentation##

 Start by orienting the knot diagram.
 The diagram divides the plane into various faces.
 Label these faces with distinct letters.
 For example, $x_1,\ldots, x_n$.
 These face labels will be the generators in the presentation.
-The relations are given by the crossings in the following wa.
+The relations are given by the crossings in the following diagram.

 A typical crossing will have a configuration something like this: